vinaldsz/ProjectFlora_NodeExpressEJSMongo/README.md

 Includes logical model of the DB.
 Model represents various collections - embeddings, references
     Logical_Design.jpg

+# JSON Collection examples
+Includes examples of various collections in the model with relavant comments about the decision made
+    Json_Collection_Examples.jpg

 # How to load data

 * Download the below mentioned files